Catching up with Brevard’s Flying Friends

 A Warm Wel-Comb

 Up the road from Killer Bees, the Southern Highlands Reserve is appropriately celebrated as a spectacular, native Blue Ridge plant arboretum, research center, and an A+ spot for scenic views.
-Gorgeous gardens, however, depend on happy bees.
-Over the last ten years, Reserve staff noticed that “feral” or “wild” honeybees were on site.
-For the past two years, they’ve been working with an expert, and in 2021, they caught their first honeybees and started a working hive.
+Gorgeous gardens depend on happy bees.
+Over the last decade, Reserve staff noticed that “feral” or “wild” honeybees were on site.
+In 2021, they caught their first honeybees and started a working hive.
 Visitors to Southern Highlands Reserve can hear all about bees, hives, and pollinators on docent-led tours.

 Sugar Pie, Honey Bunch

-For those inclined to get up close and personal, local honey can be found at a variety of locations around Brevard and Transylvania County.
-Pure Pisgah Honey in Lake Toxaway, Bee, Honey and Hive of Brevard, and Deep Woods Mushrooms of Mills River are all deliciously buzzy local honey purveyors.
-Check out their individual websites for details, and in some cases, find their wares at the Transylvania Farmer’s Market on Saturday mornings in downtown Brevard.
+For those inclined to get up close and personal, local honey can be found at a variety of shops around Brevard and Transylvania County.
+Killer Bees Honey and Pure Pisgah Honey in Lake Toxaway, and Bee. honey & hive of Brevard are all deliciously buzzy local honey purveyors.
+Check out their websites for details, and in some cases, find their wares at the Transylvania Farmer’s Market on Saturday mornings in Downtown Brevard.

 Twitter Addict